 In the National Park itself, Big Lake and Small Lake garner most of the attention, but there are lots of easy hiking trails to scope out a wider section of the park.

 How to Get There: You can catch the ferry from Dubrovnik to Mljet with Krilo or Nona Ana – check times and book ahead in high season – I wouldn’t necessarily recommend this as the island isn’t the easiest to navigate without your own transport.
-Alternatively take a guided tour, including catamaran transfers and a guided walk around a section of the National Park.

 Even though Cavtat is only a hop away from Dubrovnik (it’s so close in fact, that I recommend it as a quieter option for accommodation in my Where to Stay in Dubrovnik guide), it’s got a completely different vibe to its bigger neighbour.